Completely removing Wispr Flow from your device

 yand press Enter to confirm.Wait for the script to finish.
 You'll see a confirmation message when it's done.

 The script removes the app, all application data (config, database, session), caches, and registry entries.
+It automatically stops Wispr Flow if it's running, so manually quitting first is optional.

 Option B: Remove manually